Rev. Jan 2018

 Please refresh this page as updates are frequent:

 Most managers, engineers and supervisors are simply not aware that manual welder skills has little influence on attaining consistent, optimum, manual and robot weld quality and productivity.
-You do not want to ask those exp manual welders to provide you with the weld data that a robot requires to make a common weld.
+You do not want to ask those exp manual welders to provide you with the weld data that a robot requires to make a common 3/16 fillet MIG weld with an 0.045 wire.

 following are a few of the companies that I generated dramatic